shawn-phy/ray_tracer/README.md

 ### the ray class
 in physics a ray of light can be defenied as a an imaginary line from a light source or reflected that travels in straight line(at least in classical physics), in our cleass we implement members such as the rays origin and direction and associate methods to get the coroordinates of a ray at a point ray::at(t). this method returns a point on the ray at a distance t from the origin

+### the camera class
+This class implements a viewport, focal length, and the dimensions of the scene it is rendering.

+### The create sphere class
+this class is a factory instance that creates spheres at certain points.
+It uses cartesian coordinate system.

+**Note**: the camera class has to use rightup coordinate system